 Keep Your Home

 When you declare bankruptcy, most of your assets will be liquidated to pay the creditors.
 In most states, the home in which you live is exempt from such liquidation process if the equity amount is within the stipulated amount.
 Your home may or may not be exempt from liquidation depending on the equity in it and the state you live in.
-To understand your options, you can discuss your case with an experienced bankruptcy attorney.
+To understand your options, you can discuss your case with an experienced foreclosure defense lawyer in Kentucky.
 They will be able to help you in keeping your home while making sure that your debts are released.